Yuichiro Hayashi: Biography

 After graduating from high school, Hayashi did not have any specific career in mind to pursue.
 However, he was convinced by a friend to join an animation school run by Toei Animation.
 He later worked on his first series with in-between and key animation for Inuyasha in 2001.
 In 2012, he directed his first series with Pes: Peace Eco Smile, a series of anime shorts produced by Studio 4°C to promote Toyota.
 He was later offered by Masao Maruyama to direct Garo: The Animation at MAPPA, which he accepted.

 Shortly after completing work on Garo: The Animation, Hayashi was approached by MAPPA CEO Manabu Otsuka, to direct Kakegurui, to which Hayashi agreed.
 Hayashi later directed Dorohedoro, which was nominated for anime of the year and best fantasy at the 2021 Crunchyroll Anime Awards.
-Beginning in 2020, Hayashi directed Attack on Titan: The Final Season, which was nominated for anime of the year and best action at the 2022 Crunchyroll Anime Awards.
-Hayashi himself was also nominated for best director.
+Beginning in 2020, Hayashi directed Attack on Titan: The Final Season, which was nominated for Anime of the Year and Best Action at the 2022 Crunchyroll Anime Awards.
+He was also nominated for best director.